 - Update and maintain student records and inventory.

 - Work with students and families on preventative and ongoing care for chronic conditions.

 - Respond to health emergencies, performing CPR or other immediate care.

-What Are Popular Skills for School Nurses?
+What is the highest pay for School Nurses?

 Our data indicates that the highest pay for a School Nurse is $65k / year